Lemon Butter filled Coconut CakePRINT RECIPE

 11. Spread a thick layer of icing on top of the cake using an offset palette knife.

-13. Spoon in a few tablespoons of lemon butter in and spread with your palette knife to the edges of the buttercream border.
+13. Spoon in a few tablespoons of Barker’s Smooth Lemon Butter and spread with your palette knife to the edges of the buttercream border.

 14. Place the next layer of cake on top and repeat this step once more.

 15. Ice the edges of the cake with a thin layer of icing and refrigerate for 10 minutes until the icing has set and the cake is sturdy.

 16. Place another coating of buttercream onto the outside of the cake and smooth.
 Coat the sides of the cake with the toasted coconut whilst the icing is still soft to ensure it sticks well.
 Chill the cake for 10-15 minutes after this step.